Implementation Details

 2. Specific a bounding box with coordinates for the area and use Overpass API to get all street information.

-Approach 2 has been chosen because a solution for this already exists and I can just use the Overpass API, and Google Maps API is not free, so it would get pretty expensive for large areas.
+Approach 2. has been used because a solution for this already exists and I can just use the Overpass API, and Google Maps API is not free, so it would get pretty expensive for large areas.

 Step 2: Image generation with metadata